ST PETE RAIDERS

 Questions?
 Email Mike Winsor at firstname.lastname@example.org

-Welcome to St Pete Raiders Soccer Club and thank you for your interest in our competitive program.
+Welcome to St Pete Raiders Soccer Club and thank you for your interest in our Competitive program.
 Established in 1970 as “Northeast Raiders,” we have a long, celebrated history.
-Our local club currently consists of approximately 18 teams competing within the U8 through U19 girls and boys age divisions.
-Our teams compete in the United Soccer Association (USA).
+Our local club currently consists of approximately 16 teams in St. Pete and 17 in Tampa competing within the U8 through U19 girls and boys age divisions.
+Our teams compete in the United Soccer Association (USA) and the Florida State Premier League..

 Starting at the U8 age level, our program's primary focus is on player development cultivated in a competitive, team-oriented, fun environment.
 Players are taught technical proficiency at the younger ages so they will be able to thrive in the sport as they move to the competitive level.
 As our players grow and mature, their technical skills continue to be refined; however, the training concentration gradually shifts to the more tactical aspects of the game.
 At all levels, we also strive to achieve an atmosphere that promotes and nurtures leadership skills, sportsmanship, teamwork and a general love for the “beautiful game.”